hugorosario/BrickTools/README.md

 ## Installing

-Download the latest release from [here](https://github.com/hugorosario/BrickTools/releases/download/beta4/BrickTools_beta4.zip).
+Download the latest release ZIP from [here](https://github.com/hugorosario/BrickTools/releases/latest).
 Extract the zip to the root of your SDCard.

 ## Menu Options